DevExpress/devextreme-documentation/api-reference/_hidden/dxFilterBuilderField/filterOperations.md

 Specifies a set of available filter operations.

 ---
-The following table lists default operations by [data type](/api-reference/_hidden/dxFilterBuilderField/dataType.md '/Documentation/ApiReference/UI_Components/dxFilterBuilder/Configuration/fields/#dataType'):
+The following table lists available filter operations by [data type](/api-reference/_hidden/dxFilterBuilderField/dataType.md '/Documentation/ApiReference/UI_Components/dxFilterBuilder/Configuration/fields/#dataType').
+The {WidgetName} uses the first operation in each array as the default operation for the specific data type.

 <table class="dx-table">
   <tr>